 The Santa Teresa Beach is remarkable.
 Forbes Magazine has voted this area of Santa Teresa and nearby Mal Pais as some of the beautiful beaches of the world.
 The pure white sandy beaches make it not only a haven for surfers, but for artists trying to capture the stunning views on canvas.

-Santa Teresa has fantastic swells all year long, making it famous for its consistent and awesome surfing conditions.
+Santa Teresa has fantastic swells all year long, making it one of the best beaches in Costa Rica for surfing.
 The semi-isolated town of Santa Teresa also lets you get aways from the city-feel and the quiet beach is less crowded than many other beaches in the country, allowing for the ultimate surfing vacation.
 As one of the best surfing areas in Costa Rica, novices and pros alike will be able to find suitable waves either in Santa Teresa or one of the many beaches nearby.
 You can also find many surf schools in Santa Teresa if you are looking to improve your skills.

 If you’re looking for the ultimate yoga vacation, look no further than Santa Teresa.
 The laid-back culture of the area is perfect for yogis and the smaller amount of tourists guarantees a relaxed vacation.
 With an abundance of yoga studios, you can find classes for all levels and types of yoga.
 Some examples include private classes, acro yoga, kid’s yoga, and couple’s yoga.
 Enjoy the ultimate yoga practice with an unbeatable scenery.